 With an experienced attorney at your side, your business can protect itself against unenforceable indemnity agreements.
 Certain Massachusetts laws invalidate indemnity agreements as a matter of law, and many others fail for being overbroad or against public policy.

 If your business uses or wishes to use indemnity agreements to protect itself from potential loss, you need to ensure that the agreement is enforceable.
 This allows you to plan for the unexpected, and protect the financial health of your company.
 With experienced legal help, you can best protect your indemnity provisions from invalidation by a Massachusetts court.

 There are ways to prevent issues with indemnity agreements in your contracts and to protect your business from unenforceable indemnity agreements in litigation.

-The experienced contract litigation attorneys at the Katz Law Group are here to protect your business's rights.
+At the Katz Law Group, we are here to protect your business's rights.
 Contact us today for a consultation.